GU-CLASP/language-and-perception/meetings.md

     * A. Robrecht. and S. Kopp.
 Snape: [A sequential non-stationary decision process model for adaptive explanation generation.](A. Robrecht. and S. Kopp.
 Snape: A sequential non-stationary decision process model for adaptive explanation generation.
 In Proceedings of the 15th International Conference on Agents and Artificial Intelligence - Volume 1: ICAART, pages 48–58.
 INSTICC, SciTePress, 2023. https://www.scitepress.org/Papers/2023/116713/116713.pdf) In Proceedings of the 15th International Conference on Agents and Artificial Intelligence - Volume 1: ICAART, pages 48–58.
 INSTICC, SciTePress, 2023.
     * Participants (2023-11-17): Amelie (presenter)

-### Suggestions

-Please add here [here](https://github.com/GU-CLASP/language-and-perception/blob/master/papers.bib) any papers you would like to suggest for the reading group.
-Papers that have been here for a while might be moved to [the attic](papers-attic.md).

 ### Read